Haml Changelog

 and handles encoding-related issues

-(see the :encoding
+(see the :encoding option).

 Filters